GrieferPig/Pegasus/README.md

 # Preview branch
 ***
-Code at this phrase is usually updated and are unstable but tested.
+Code at this phase is usually updated and are unstable but tested.

 For more information about branch splitting, see [Branches](https://github.com/GrieferPig/Pegasus/blob/master/doc_src/branches.md)